SaniyaKhullar/NetREm/README.md

 | alpha_lasso_val: $\alpha_{lasso}$  | A numerical regularization parameter for lasso: $\alpha_{lasso} \geq 0$. | Value needed if cv_for_alpha_lasso_model_bool = False; default: 0.1 |
   -->
 ### Default Parameters: ###

-Please note these parameters that can be adjusted as needed for user needs and specifications.

 * Parameters for the graph prior network: